anubhabghosh/ParamEstimation/README.md

 ## Analysis of results

-We can see the analysed results in the notebooks under `/analysis_ipynbs/`
+We can see the analysed results in the notebooks under `/analysis_ipynbs/` where evaluation / inference is done using test data and loaded model checkpoints.

 ## How to run the code for DeepBayes ...
 1. Generate the appropriate dataset by calling one of the dataset creation files.
 List of available options that can be accessed are found by using